Lewis Hamilton begins new F1 dream at Ferrari

 Lewis Hamilton arrives at Ferrari headquarters ahead of new F1 season

-The seven-time F1 world champion opens up a new chapter in his career with an iconic photo shoot at Ferrari HQ in Italy.
+The seven-time world champion opens up a new chapter in his career with a photo shoot at Ferrari HQ in Italy.

-Lewis Hamilton, Formula One’s most successful driver of all time, arrived for his first day at Ferrari headquarters in Maranello, and said it was a dream come true to race for the Italian team.
+Lewis Hamilton, Formula One’s most successful driver of all time, has arrived for his first day at Ferrari headquarters in Maranello, Italy, and says it is a dream come true to race for the Italian team.

-Almost a year since Hamilton announced his shock decision to leave Mercedes, where he won six of his seven Formula One world championships, for Ferrari, the 40-year-old suited up for a photograph in front of team founder Enzo Ferrari’s iconic office, standing next to a Ferrari supercar.
+Almost a year since Hamilton announced his shock decision to leave Mercedes, where he won six of his seven Formula One world championships, the 40-year-old suited up on Monday for a photograph in front of team founder Enzo Ferrari’s office, standing next to a Ferrari supercar.

 Recommended Storieslist of 2 items